The best weekend trips from San Francisco! These are my favorite weekend getaways from the city as someone who grew up in the Bay Area.

 - See the Carmel Mission and learn about its history (the Carmel Mission was built in in 1797!)

 Read our guide to the best things to do in Monterey.

 Pinnacles National Park

-The park is especially good for day hikers, wildlife enthusiasts, and rock climbers who are looking for a weekend away from San Francisco.
+The park is especially good for day hikers, wildlife enthusiasts, and rock climbers who are looking for some time away from the city.

-It’s also the place to see California condors in the wild (vultures with a nine-and-a-half-foot wingspan).
+It’s also one of the best spots in North America to see California condors in the wild (and their nine-and-a-half-foot wingspan!).